matteomeli/glue/docs/imports.md

 import glue.Foldable
 ```

-The `glue.prelude._` import does two things.
+The `glue.all._` import does two things.
 Firstly, it brings in scope implicit type class instances - like `Monoid[String]`.
 Secondly, it adds additional syntax enhancement for those type classes using ad-hoc polymorphism:

 ```scala
 // glue adds a show function to standard library type Int